bigfix/developer.bigfix.com/site/reference/types/bes-domain-set.md

 # type: bes domain set

-The &lt;bes domain set&lt; inspectors return the current collection of BES Domains as a set, which can be manipulated by intersection, union, and more.
+The &lt;bes domain set&gt; inspectors return the current collection of BES Domains as a set, which can be manipulated by intersection, union, and more.

 # element of &lt;bes domain set&gt; : bes domain

-Returns the unique elements of the specified &lt;bes domain set&lt;, removing duplicates and sorting by value.
+Returns the unique elements of the specified &lt;bes domain set&gt;, removing duplicates and sorting by value.

 # intersection of &lt;bes domain set&gt; : bes domain set